Analytical Solutions of Open String Field Theory: Marginal deformations

 Note that now the expression involves two different normal orderings, the one associated with $X$, which is what we want to retain for the evaluation of the coefficient fields as well as the $Y$ normal ordering.
 What we have to do now is to ``undo'' the $Y$ normal ordering,

-The usual, i.e., $X$-related, normal ordering of the two $\!\cos X\!$ factors eliminates the double pole and results in a well defined expression.
+with $k(z)$ a known function with a double pole at $z=0$.
+The $X$-related normal ordering of the two $\!\cos X\!$ factors eliminates the double pole and results in a well-defined expression\footnote{Note, that~(\ref{beforeLastCosMarg}) is manifestly regular.
+However, the simultaneous use of several normal orderings makes it less useful than the final, explicit expression~(\ref{lastCosMarg}).}.
 The procedure described here can be carried further to higher orders in $\la$.

 Two key features of the construction described here were identified by Kiermaier and Okawa in~\cite{Kiermaier:2007vu}, namely, the fact that the main building block of the solution is the integrated vertex operator and the importance of defining a proper regularization scheme.
 In their construction one starts with the integrated vertex operator and defines its renormalized version.
 The solution is then constructed directly in terms of this renormalized integrated vertex operator.
 However, a complete description of this renormalization procedure for the most general exactly marginal boundary deformation was not gives.
 This stems from the lack of a complete classification of exactly marginal boundary deformations.
 We already mentioned that a necessary condition for the exactness of a marginal boundary deformation is the absence of a simple pole in the $VV$ OPE.
 A sufficient condition is that $V$ is a ``self-local'' operator, which means that the $VV$ OPE includes only even powers of the separation~\cite{Recknagel:1998ih}.
-Nevertheless, a condition which is both necessary and sufficient still haven't been found.
+Nevertheless, a condition which is both necessary and sufficient have not been found yet.
 Kiermaier and Okawa found a sufficient condition for the construction of their renormalized vertex.
 This condition is different from self-locality.
 One should expect that this condition is also a sufficient condition for exactness of the marginal deformation, since one should not expect that a solution of string field theory would exist for a marginal deformation which is not exactly marginal.
 It would be interesting to understand the relation, if any, of their condition and the self-locality condition.